grannycart/by-sound-alone_source/manuscript/1_Chapter.md

 As with many things that seem interminable, the slow but persistent forward motion eventually forced the dome of clouds to relent.
 The submarine pushed through to crawl out under a sky of stars and a weak, low moon.
 Captain Percy could now see her hand holding her latest cigarillo, and the long shadow of the _Prospect_ stretching out ahead, parting the waters to allow her to pass as she rode astride this beast of hers.
 This was a pure and rare pleasure on a submarine, where she spent the vast majority of her time in a steel tube, staring at the same set of dials, with few opportunities to focus her eyes on anything beyond a meter in front of her.

-Captain Percy knew her boat well.
+Percy knew her boat well.
 She had spent enough time with it to have internalized its movements.
 She almost always knew what the boat was doing just by the feeling of it --- the angle of the deck, the vibrations of the engines or the electric motors, the subtle changes to the pressure of the air.
 Even at depth --- when the hull and struts of the boat groaned under the weight of the water above --- to her the sounds of the boat under pressure felt like the normal sounds of a huge human taking a great weight onto its shoulders.
 The only time she ever worried was when the _Prospect_ conveyed sounds or motions, or some other input, that she could not recognize.
 She had been through so much with this boat that it was only when it did something new that she got scared.

 It was when the _Prospect_ had moved fully out from under the clouds, and everything was lit to a dull blue by the moon, that she felt something new.
 A collection of haptic feedback to her senses made panic rise in her chest.
 The boat shuddered, as if the cold water it swam through all these years had finally chilled its core.

-Captain Percy was thrown violently against the fairing.
+Percy was thrown violently against the fairing.

 She immediately dropped to her knees on the deck of the bridge, pushed her short fingers through the gaps in the steel grating, and gripped.
 She stuck her head over the hatch hole and looked down to see Hemi's large face looking up at her from a couple of deck-heights below.

 "I don't know!" he yelled before she could ask.
 She could hear him haranguing the deck crew to kill the diesel engines and reverse the propellers.

 The bow of the _Prospect_ had come to a dead stop, but the stern still had forward motion.
-Captain Percy could feel the whole boat turning unnaturally around its center axis, like part of an experiment by some precocious child: a magnetized pin through a cork floating in a bowl of water, pulled around by the invisible forces of a planetary aura.
+Percy could feel the whole boat turning unnaturally around its center axis, like part of an experiment by some precocious child: a magnetized pin through a cork floating in a bowl of water, pulled around by the invisible forces of a planetary aura.

 The deck under her began to lean to the starboard side.
-Captain Percy propped one foot against the inside of the bridge well wall.
+Percy propped one foot against the inside of the bridge well wall.
 The boat listed sickeningly.
 She got to her feet, still braced against the angle of the boat.
 The pads of her fingers gripped the sharp rusted edges of the fairing, and she peered out over it into the night, scanning for what they had hit.
 The water to the starboard side remained black and calm, though not quite as glassy as it had been earlier in the night.
 They were far from shore, in fairly well-charted though little-trafficked waters.
 The _Prospect_ had clearly run into something at full surface speed, but there should have been nothing to hit here.

 For a few moments the boat hung at an angle with no motion and all potential.
 And then it began to right itself, tilting slowly back towards the port side.
-As the edge of the fairing came down, Captain Percy could see more of the sea off to port, and there appeared the shadowed silhouette of another submarine.
+As the edge of the fairing came down, Percy could see more of the sea off to port, and there appeared the shadowed silhouette of another submarine.

 The bow of the other boat rose up out of the water first, revealing one of the rarest things seen on a modern submarine: a distinguishing feature.
 The bow had a jagged point that swept back in long sharp blades to merge incongruously into the soft curves of the submarine's hull.
 Curved teeth sprouted all along the blades, and these had been reinforced with welded crossbars in many more places that could possibly be necessary.
 A medieval-looking device intended for ramming ships.
-Captain Percy had never seen anything like it.
+Percy had never seen anything like it.
 It must be both a noisy and inefficient thing for a sub to push through the water ahead of it.
 Efficiency and quiet were normally the top priorities for a submarine's design.

 Behind the snags of the bow ram came the smoothly swelling curve of a black military submarine.
 It came up from the surface with water streaming slickly down its sides.
 The sail rose above with dive planes mounted to it, sticking out like small wings and set at an angle to raise the sub quickly.
 When the stern finally broke the surface, it was mere meters away from Percy, its swirling wake washing white up against the side of the _Prospect_.